flutter/website/src/release/breaking-changes/android-java-gradle-migration-guide.md

 ![Error dialog in Android Studio Flamingo]({{site.url}}/assets/images/docs/releaseguide/android-studio-flamingo-error.png){:width="80%"}

-The terminal output for this error looks similar to the following:
+The terminal output for this error is similar to the following: